Beef (& Veal)

 3. Lightly brush the steaks with olive oil and sprinkle generously with salt and a little black pepper.

 4. Heat a frying pan until very hot.
-Place the steaks in the pan and cook for about 1½ minutes of each side for rare or a little longer depending on your taste.
+Place the steaks in the pan and cook for about 1½ minutes on each side for rare or a little longer depending on your taste.
 I also like to turn the steaks on their ‘fat’ edge, for 30 seconds to crisp it up.

 5. Remove the steaks to a plate to rest for about 10 minutes in a warm place.